juliatheghost/Unique-File/README.md

 # Unique-File
-Logic for comparing filesin C
+Logic for comparing files in C